 “Clarissant spoke of rebellion there, in her travels.
 It is a center of learning and healing.
 And those who live there harbor ill will towards the Imperium.
 They might be able to save my daughter.
 And if you can take the city from the Imperium…” He bites down hard, stifling the thought.
 “I do not dare to hope.
 Just promise me you’ll keep Anthea alive.”

 His eyebrows shoot up his forehead like a volley of arrows.
 “If?”

-The words spill out of you.
+The words spill out of me.
 “You have to come out of this alive.”
-You can’t save everyone.
+I can’t save everyone.
 It’s too late for that.
 But this feels like the right thing to do, in some small way.
 Some ember of hope to cling to.
 “Find us in Virengar, once all this is over.
 You have to promise.”

 It’s hard to see him in the dark.
 I can discern his face, just so.
 There’s a wetness on his face that is blood and a wetness that is not blood.
 “Aye,” he says.
 “I promise.
 Now go.”
 He half-shoves me back, toward the apothecary, as he goes vaulting up my statue’s head, boots clanging hollow on the gilded gold.
 “Strathbury!”
 He howls, “Strathbury!”
 And he vaults into the fray.